ManagedKube/kubernetes-ops/docs/helm_troubleshooting.md

 Any ideas on how to fix this?
 <br>
 <br>
-### **Attempted Solution**
+### **Possible Solution**

+After some research and discussion with those that helped.
+I've put together a possible solution that seems to work for those working in a minikube environment.

+**Note:** *A kubernetes Service of LoadBalancer is a cloud construct where it creates you an ELB in AWS and hook it up to your kube service.
+Since minikube is not a cloud and has no notion of a load balancer it couldn't create one.
+For local development you usually use a NodePort which is the same as the type LoadBalancer but without the cloud load balancer.*

+An article that discusses `LoadBalancer` support with Minikube: https://blog.codonomics.com/2019/02/loadbalancer-support-with-minikube-for-k8s.html

-It has been suggested that I'm using a minikube cluster which is not a cloud solution since it's for local use only.
-This is true, I am using minikube, however I've found a workaround to have an `EXTERNAL-IP` from the created `LoadBalancer` service.
+I am using minikube in this troubleshooting guide which I've found is not a cloud-based tool.
+It is specifically for local development which is why I didn't receive an `EXTERNAL-IP`.
+However I've found a workaround to output a url that acts as an `EXTERNAL-IP` from the created `LoadBalancer` service through `NodePort`.
 The commands below are given to show a more detailed output of what's going on.

 Workflow:
 ```